Judge grills Mueller team on claim Manafort lied; prosecutors say issue's 'at heart' of Russia probe

 "I mean, basically what you're saying is, you were just asking about something and it turned -- it snowballed into a series of false statements," Jackson said.
 "But was there something about his -- if I agree with you that he was lying about that, that was material to what you were doing?
 What was the importance of asking him about the payment in the first place?"

-Jackson later told Manafort's lawyers she wasn't entirely convinced that the reason for his "succession of inconsistent explanations" could be chalked up to confusion caused by accounting practices, adding that there's some aspects of the evidence I'm going to need to re-review."
+Jackson later told Manafort's lawyers she wasn't entirely convinced by their argument that his "succession of inconsistent explanations" could be chalked up to confusion caused by accounting practices, adding that "there's some aspects of the evidence I'm going to need to re-review."

 At the hearing, prosecutors maintained that Manafort also lied about his interactions with Russian-Ukrainian political consultant Konstantin Kilimnik, who has ties to Russian intelligence.
 Prosecutors said Manafort made false statements about sharing polling data during the 2016 presidential election with Kilimnik.